mem48/geocompr/main.md

 The above example illustrates the components of `sf` objects.
 Firstly, simple feature geometry (`sfg`) objects are defined using coordinates.
 These objects are combined into a simple feature collection (`sfc`).
-The `sfc` could also store the information about coordinate reference system.
+The `sfc` also stores the information about coordinate reference system.
 `data.frame` is created, where each row corresponds to one geometry feature.
 Finally, the attribute table and `sfc` object are tied together using the `st_sf()` function.
 The resulting object has two classes - `sf` and `data.frame`: